mykhailog/hacs_waveshare_ups_hat/readme.md

  - Shunt Voltage
  - Current
  - Power
- - Charging
+ - Charging Status
- - Online
+ - Online Status
- - Battery Connected
+ - Is Battery Connected
+ - Is Low Battery (< 20%)

 ### Binary Sensor
 In addition to the  sensor devices, you may also create a device which is simply “on” when the UPS status is online and “off” at all other times.